-With towering buildings, it can sometimes feel like Auckland is in its own little bubble.
+With towering buildings, it can sometimes feel like Auckland City is in its own little bubble.
 Especially because Auckland Central has snippets of everything.
 There’s all the convenient services, shops, entertainment venues and nightlife, plus, plenty of squares and big green open spaces.
 The Auckland Domain is the largest of these green areas.
 A number of walks take you through wooded areas that you would never think could exist in a city!

 With a whole lot of backpacker hostels, no doubt you’ll find yourself staying in Auckland Central at some point.
-Don’t waste your time here; check out what there is to do with our guide: Auckland Central – Guide for Backpackers.
+Don’t waste your time here; check out what there is to do with our guide, Auckland Central – Guide for Backpackers.

-Auckland Hauraki Gulf
+Backpacking the Hauraki Gulf Islands

-From the downtown Ferry Building, a big orange building easily spotted from the end of Queen Street, you can take a ferry ride to one of the islands of the Hauraki Gulf.
+From the downtown Ferry Building – a big orange building easily spotted from the end of Queen Street – you can take a ferry ride to one of the islands of the Hauraki Gulf.
 Around 50 islands are dotted around the Hauraki Gulf, part of the Pacific Ocean that lies next to Auckland.
-A highlight is Rangitoto Island, Auckland’s youngest volcano, which offers amazing bush walks over black volcanic rock.
-Find out more in Guide to Rangitoto Island and Motutapu Island.
+Check them all out in our Auckland Hauraki Gulf – Guide for Backpackers or The 10 Best Islands in Auckland to Visit.
+Otherwise, here’s a quick rundown…

 For beaches and vineyards, head to Waiheke Island.
 This island is civilised with bars, activities, fun methods of transport, and relaxing beaches.
 There’s so much to do, so be sure to see Waiheke Island – Guide for Backpackers.

-Excellent diving that is way off the beaten track is at Great Barrier Island.
+Excellent backpacking that is way off the beaten track is at Great Barrier Island.
 It may take a 4h30min (off-season) or a 2-hour (peak season) ferry ride to get there, but with so much to discover like natural thermal pools and the scenic coast, it is worth the journey.
 And guess what, we have a guide for that too: Great Barrier Island – Guide for Backpackers.

 New Zealand has some incredible native wildlife, which is best seen at Tiritiri Matangi.
 See the 3-eyed lizard and a “living dinosaur”, the tuatara, the takahe with its shocking blue feathers, and the little blue penguin.
 Learn more about the island and book ferry tickets on Viator, Tripadvisor or Klook.

 For more information on these incredible islands, take a look at Auckland Hauraki Gulf – Guide for Backpackers.

-Auckland North Shore
+Backpacking Auckland North Shore

 Moving into the upper suburbs of Auckland, North Shore is the area you arrive in when you cross the Harbour Bridge from Auckland Central.
 Alternatively, take a quick ferry ride across the water from the downtown Ferry Building.

 Finally, with 20 beaches lining the North Shore coast, you can pretty much take your pick on what water activity you want to do.
 It’s not uncommon to see paddleboarders and kayakers out on the water.
-Take the North Shore Coastal walk to make sure you hit all of the beaches.
+Take the North Shore Coastal Walk to make sure you hit all of the beaches.
 A lot of the beaches on the east coast are especially scenic with the distinct volcanic shaped Rangitoto Island out in the distance.

 The Auckland suburbs stretch far and wide in the Auckland region.
 13 suburbs are divided between 5 districts.
 Within some districts, there is wilderness, walks and waterfalls, while in others there’s shopping and entertainment.
 We have a whole separate guide to the suburb, which you can check out at Auckland Suburbs – Guide for Backpackers.
 Otherwise, here’s what’s going on there to see if it’s worth the backpacking mission!